 If you are unsure at all about how you should be taking Naproxen or what your dosage is, you can speak to us or your doctor for further guidance.

-At The Independent Pharmacy, you can buy Naproxen in two doses: Naproxen 250mg tablets and Naproxen 500mg tablets.
+At The Independent Pharmacy, you can buy Naproxen in two strengths: Naproxen 250mg tablets and Naproxen 500mg tablets.
 We only supply gastro-resistant tablets to ensure that the chances of experiencing stomach-related side effects are as low as possible.

 If you need a weaker dose, then you can order the Naproxen 250mg tablets.